ManInAGarden/raspitools/README.md

 A collecion of my tools which I use with my various Raspberry Pi boards to make them work like I want.
 Because python (at least for me) is the standard programming language on the Raspberry Pi all these tools are written in python.
-Python also has the advantage that it is already there when you set your Raspi with a raspian operating system.
+Python also has the advantage that it is already there when you set up your Raspi with a raspian operating system.

 Logoutdialog
 ------------